Compose Views with Mixins#

 schema = UserRead

-async def perform_create(self, schema_obj):
+async def create(self, schema_obj):

-user = await async_build_from_schema(self.session, User, schema_obj)
+user = await self.make_new_object(schema_obj)

 hash_and_set_password(user, schema_obj.password)

-await self.save_object(user)
+return await self.save_object(user)

 Three reusable mixins#